MustafaSalhaa/bundlespy/README.md

 ## Output formats

-- **terminal** - color-coded findings with redacted values.
+- **terminal** - clean professional output with severity hierarchy and redacted values.
 Default.
 - **json** - structured output with all findings, endpoints, infrastructure, and JS inventory.
 - **html** - standalone self-contained report.
 No external dependencies, works offline.
 - **csv** - one row per finding, ready for Excel or a bug tracker.